 Consult a beautician to decide whether you should layer your hair.

-FAQs on Layers and Curly Hair
+FAQs on Layered and Non-Layered Curly Hair

 “Curly” is an umbrella term for many different types of curls and coils.
 Each type would do best with a different layer, especially considering face shape plays a big part in layering type.
 Some people will look best with short, choppy layers, while others only need long, subtle layers for a bit of volume.